10,000 Lux Always

 LUX Pronunciation: (luks), —n., —pl. luces Pronunciation: (lOO’sEz).

 A unit of illumination, equivalent to 0.0929 foot-candle and equal to the illumination produced by luminous flux of one lumen falling perpendicularly on a surface one meter square.
 Symbol: LX.
 Also called meter-candle.

 Basically, it’s a unit of light measurement.
-Higher the number, brighter the light source.
+The higher the number, the brighter the light source.

 At Alaska Northern Lights, we base our lumen light therapy and light box information on a variety of accepted scientific studies and not on the opinions of a few individuals.
-Research has shown that in light therapy, the light’s intensity is the key.
+Research has shown that in light therapy, the light’s intensity of 10,000 Lux is the key.